-Upon completion of the final round, the competition winner will be determined by considering the total score given to each participant.
+Upon completion of the final round, the competition winner will be determined by considering the total score given to each participant during the final round.
 In the event of a tie, the competitors' bill and fact sheet scores will determine the outcome.